cybertraining-dsc/fa20-523-315/report/report.md

 [^3]: Di Zhang, DZ.(2019) Research on Hand Gesture Recognition Technology Based on Machine Learning, Nanjing University of Posts and Telecommunications.

+[^4]: A. Choudhury, A. K. Talukdar and K. K. Sarma, "A novel hand segmentation method for multiple-hand gesture recognition system under complex background," 2014 International Conference on Signal Processing and Integrated Networks (SPIN), Noida, 2014, pp. 136-140, doi: 10.1109/SPIN.2014.6776936.

-[^4]: Cherry, K. (2019, September 28).
+[^5]: Cherry, K. (2019, September 28).
 How to Read Body Language and Facial Expressions.
 Verywell Mind.
 Retrieved November 8, 2020, from <https://www.verywellmind.com/understand-body-language-and-facial-expressions-4147228>